Chor Leoni Men's Choir

-The Chor Leoni Men's Choir is a male choir based in Vancouver, British Columbia, Canada.
-The group was founded in 1992 by Order of Canada recipient Diane Loomer, C.M.
-(1940 - 2012), and consists of up to 65 male singers.
+Chor Leoni is a low voice choir based in Vancouver, British Columbia, Canada.
+The group was founded as Chor Leoni Men's Choir in 1992 by Order of Canada recipient Diane Loomer, C.M.
+(1940 - 2012), and consists of up to 70 TTBB singers.
+In 2024, the choir announced their official name change, from Chor Leoni Men's Choir to Chor Leoni Choral Society.
 While primarily focused on performing classical choral repertoire, Chor Leoni (meaning "choir of lions") sings music of all genres and time periods, and in many different languages.
 In recent years, the group has commissioned original choral pieces from Ēriks Ešenvalds, Rodney Sharman and others.
-Since 2013, the group has hosted and participated in the VanMan Choral Summit, a gathering of male choirs from around the world, featuring international choirs such as Chanticleer (ensemble) and Iceland’s Karlakórinn Heimir.
+Since 2013, the group has hosted and participated in The Big Roar, a gathering of lower voice singers from Vancouver and around the world, featuring international choirs such as Chanticleer (ensemble) and Iceland’s Karlakórinn Heimir, as well as the organization's professional group, The Leonids, since 2022.

 The American choral conductor Erick Lichte (pronounced "light") is the group's artistic director and conductor.